isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 </div>
 <p>Although finding a truly black sky is a luxury in Singapore, you can find
 a silver screen that replicates such a sky at the Science Centre.
-The Science Centre Observatory hosts an immersive digital planetarium show at the
-<a href="https://www.science.edu.sg/visit-us/omni-theatre" rel="noopener noreferrer nofollow" target="_blank"><u>Omni-Theatre </u>
-</a>on select Friday nights which simulates what visitors might see if weather
+The Science Centre Observatory hosts an immersive live digital planetarium show at the <a href="https://www.science.edu.sg/visit-us/omni-theatre" rel="noopener noreferrer nofollow" target="_blank"><u>Omni-Theatre </u></a>on select Friday nights which simulates what visitors might see if weather is favourable.&nbsp;</p>
-is favourable.&nbsp;</p>
-<p>The Omni-Theatre is Southeast Asia's first 8K 3D digital dome theatre
+<p>The Omni-Theatre is Southeast Asia's first 8K digital dome theatre and
-and boasts Southeast Asia’s largest seamless dome screen (23m in diameter), wrapping overhead to envelop the audience in pictures of the stars.
+boasts Southeast Asia’s largest seamless dome screen (23m in diameter), wrapping overhead to envelop the audience in pictures of the stars.
 Its digital planetarium system lets audiences travel through outer space at light speed with 8K resolution.&nbsp;</p>
-<p>Since the celestial objects on view change each week, the educators hosting
+<p>Since the celestial objects on view change each month, the educators hosting
 the show put their own spin while guiding visitors through the skies, choosing to highlight specific objects that interest them.
 Some educators also weave in mythology about the stars and relevant cultural legends, such as the